-The largest group of facilities (about 11,000 in 2005) includes facilities that are licensed, certified, or otherwise approved by the State substance abuse agency to provide substance abuse treatment.
+The largest group of facilities (about 14,000 in 2008) includes facilities that are licensed, certified, or otherwise approved by the State substance abuse agency to provide substance abuse treatment.
 State DASIS representatives maintain this segment of I-SATS by reporting new facilities, closures, and address changes to SAMHSA.
 Some facilities are not licensed, certified, or otherwise approved by the State agency.
 Some private for-profit facilities fall into this category.
 This group also includes programs operated by Federal agencies, the Department of Veterans Affairs (VA), the Department of Defense, and the Indian Health Service.
-I-SATS records for Federally-operated facilities are updated annually through lists provided by these agencies.
+I-SATS records for Federally operated facilities are updated annually through lists provided by these agencies.

 Treatment facilities not approved by State substance abuse agencies

-This group of facilities (about 2,000 in 2005) represents the SAMHSA effort in recent years to make I-SATS as comprehensive as possible by including treatment facilities that State substance abuse agencies, for a variety of reasons, do not fund, license, or certify.
+This group of facilities (about 4,000 in 2008) represents the SAMHSA effort since the mid-1990s to make I-SATS as comprehensive as possible by including treatment facilities that State substance abuse agencies, for a variety of reasons, do not fund, license, or certify.
 Many of these facilities are private for-profit, small group practices, or hospital-based programs.
 Most of them are identified through periodic screening of alternative source databases.
 (See Special efforts to improve survey coverage below.)
 State substance abuse agencies are given the opportunity to review these facilities and to add them to the State agency-approved list, if appropriate.